Mendeley/mendeley-python-sdk/README.rst

 Important notes about testing:

 - You will require at least a Mendeley API client ID and secret to run the tests.
 - In the CI environment, it is not (yet) possible to test interactions with API endpoints that require user access tokens.
-Any tests which are precluded from working in the CI environment should be located in the `test/manual` folder.
-However, it should be possible to run all tests *locally* on your dev workstation, if you have registered a platform app, and you have obtained a user account that you don't mind testing against (and making a mess inside).
+Any tests which are precluded from working in the CI environment should be located in the test/manual folder, so that the test run command can ignore them.
+- However, it is possible to run all tests *locally* on your dev workstation, if you have registered a platform app, and you have obtained a user account that you don't mind testing against (and making a mess inside).

 Sample applications
 -------------------